I Got Caught Up in a Hero Summons, but the Other World Was at Peace!: Plot

 Somewhere in Japan, the 21-year-old third-year college student Kaito Miyama gets involved in a hero summoning while on his way home alongside the high schooler students Aoi Kusunoki, Hina Yuzuki and Seigi Mitsunaga.
 Together, they were transported to the Kingdom of Symphonia.
-Lilia Albert, a noblewoman and former princess of the kingdom, who was in charge for the hero summoning, explains to Kaito, Hina and Aoi that they got accidentally dragged in the hero summoning as only Seigi was supposed to be summoned as a hero.
-She further explains to them that the world is in peace, that the title of the hero is only a decorative one as part of the festivities and that they are able to return home once a year is over.
+Lilia Albert, the noblewoman in charge of the Hero Summoning, explains that Kaito, Aoi, and Hina were "caught up" in the Hero Summons, which, in this world, are decennial celebrations of the Demon Lord's defeat by the "First Hero," with the current summoning being the 100th, marking 1000 years since the First Hero had been summoned.